Jeremiah Daniel Baltimore: Early engineering career

 Baltimore was then given a position as apprentice in the department of steam engineering at the Washington Navy Yard.
-Baltimore faced a lot of prejudice on account of his color, and after a few months complained.
+Baltimore faced a lot of prejudice on account of his color, and, after a few months, complained.
 Professor John M. Langston brought the complaints to the Secretary of the Navy who allowed Baltimore to transfer to the Philadelphia Navy Yard.
 He again was discriminated against, but endeavored to study on his own early in the mornings and after work.
 His study paid off and he was admitted to the Franklin Institute in Philadelphia.
 He was the second black person to be admitted at the institute.
 His apprenticeship continued and every sign of growth and learning was countered with further examples of prejudice and intimidation.
-In spite of this, he finished his apprenticeship about September 6, 1873, working for three years and six months.
+Despite this, he finished his apprenticeship about September 6, 1873, working for three years and six months.

 He then was assigned to the Philadelphia Naval Station on League Island to assist repairs on Monitors.
 He was released from the job when force sizes reduced.
 He then worked at a large mill, and next at a manufacturing firm, Sellers & Brother after being refused from Cramp & Sons and multiple previous applications at Sellers & Brother.
-He resigned for health reasons and moved back to Washington, DC.
+He resigned for health reasons and moved back to Washington, D.C.

 In Washington he became engineer of the United States Coast Survey and opened a general repair shop.
 On August 2, 1880, he was appointed chief engineer and mechanician at the Freedmen's Hospital.
 He attended Howard University Medical College in 1880-1881 and received an A.M. (a master's degree) in 1883 from Livingstone College.
 He was frequently noted for inventing a pyrometer device, for which he received a patent.
 As an engineer, he was a member of the Mechanics Union and played a key role in merging black and white unions in 1887.